-The Call is looking for projects that will form innovative ecosystems that will enable advances in the State-of-the-Art and result in opportunities for commercial and/or societal impact in the application areas addressed.
+The Call is looking for projects that will form innovative ecosystems enabling advances in the State-of-the-Art and resulting in opportunities for commercial and/or societal impact in the application areas addressed.
 The intent is to bring together partners from across the broad Community of all types (Large Enterprise, SME’s, Research & Technology Organisations and Universities) into collaborative teams that will be able to demonstrate a high impact in the chosen application area at the end of the project.

 The applications will be evaluated on excellence, impact, organisation, and suggested execution.
 Impact will be assessed both in terms of economic impact, in all participating countries and partners, as well as its impact on the green transition of the society.

 It is essential that project partners hold in depth meetings with the representatives of the Public Authorities in the countries from which they wish to gain support, to understand detailed eligibility requirements.

 Proposals must meet the following criteria:

 - The consortium should include at least two companies from different EUREKA participating countries.
 The participation of research institutes/universities is welcome according to each country’s funding regulations.

 - The project partners must express their willingness to cooperate, on a win-win/fair basis in the development of a new product, industrial process Industry standard or service.

 - The product, process or service must be innovative and there must be a technological risk involved.